Female fertility agents: Fetal considerations

 Dopamine agonists are usually discontinued once the patient is pregnant.
 Based on existing data and studies, the exposure of fetus to dopamine agonists during the early stage of pregnancy does not harm the foetus.
 Both bromocriptine and cabergoline are considered to be safe with no identifiable risk of inducing congenital deformity, miscarriage and premature birth.

 Clinical use

 Dopamine agonists for infertility treatment are commonly administered to hyperprolactinemic anovulation patients.
 Both bromocriptine and cabergoline are the first-line dopamine agonist in hyperprolactinemia treatment.
-Cabergoline is currently more preferred than bromocrptine due to its higher efficacy and fewer side effects like nausea.
+Cabergoline is currently more preferred than bromocriptine due to its higher efficacy and fewer side effects like nausea.